 [Ord.
 No. 2008-03 §§14 — 18, 1-8-2008]

 City Council Committees.
-The City Council shall form the following committees: the Public Safety Committee, Planning and Zoning Committee, Parks Committee, Library Committee and any other committee proposed to the City Council, either formally or informally, and the creation of which is thereafter approved by the Mayor and a majority of the members elected to the City Council.
+The City Council shall form the following committees: the Community Betterment Committee, the Economic Development Committee, the Senior Center Coordination Committee, the Planning and Zoning Committee, the Parks Committee, the Library Committee, the Historical Committee, and any other committee proposed to the City Council, either formally or informally, and the creation of which is thereafter approved by the Mayor and a majority of the members elected to the City Council.
 These committees shall act as working committees of the City Council and shall meet on an as-needed basis to consider items and issues, conduct investigations and make recommendations to the City Council as a whole.